hayeah/sike-react-course/create-project/index.md

+# Setup A Frontend Project

 We are going to setup a frontend project from scratch.
-It's tedious to setup a project.
-But if you are new to frontend development, it's a good way to learn the basics before you start using a more complicated build tool.
+Although it is boring to setup a project, it's a good way to learn the common tools and structure of a frontend project.

 There are too many different project build tools out there.
 Even worse, a new build tool becomes popular every other week!
 It's impossible to keep up.